The School Nurse’s Role in Behavioral/Mental Health of Students

 This position statement replaces the position statement titled Mental Health of Students.

 Suggested citation: National Association of School Nurses.
-(2017).
-The school nurse’s role in behavioral health of students (Position Statement).
+(2018).
+The school nurse’s role in behavioral/mental health of students (Position Statement).
 Silver Spring, MD: Author.

 All position statements from the National Association of School Nurses will automatically expire five years after publication unless reaffirmed, revised, or retired at or before that time.